 The major difference is that once a Guideline enters into force, only the Commission can propose amendments which must pass through the Comitology Committee.
 If the Regulation takes the form of a Network Code then all interested parties may propose amendments via a process which ACER has outlined.

 The Commission has stated that it will insert provisions into the Guidelines to mirror this process and allow for stakeholder involvement in guidelines, which ACER fully supports.
 However we note that this text was not included in the most recent version of the CACM Network Code text.
-As noted above, ACER considers that the amendment process will be of utmost important.
+As noted above, ACER considers that the amendment process will be of utmost importance.
 ACER’s support for proceeding with CACM as a guideline is based on the inclusion of the Network Code method of gathering and evaluating amendments.

 Conclusion